matt-fonto/concepts/philosophy_of_software_design.md

   - The key to scalable software
 - Shallow module: little functionality + complex interface

+### 4. Information hiding & Abstraction

+- Don't expose unnecessary details.
+Keep implementation private
+- Abstractions should provide a simpler conceptual model than the raw underlying system

+### 5. Design it twice

+- Try more than one design before commiting.
+Trade-offs appear more clearly by doing so

+### 6. Working code isn't enough

+- Good design is about making future work easier, not just current work possible

 ## Industry vs. Academia

 - Are they that different?